drarwood/bgex/README.md

-# bgex - BEGEN Extraction Tool
+# bgex - BGEN Extraction Tool
 This tool has been designed to extract data from binary bgen files from the UK Biobank and performs the following functions:
  * extract genotype dosages
  * extract genotype probabilties